Fred-Guo0422/mva-framework/README.md

 ### Contribution guidelines ###

 * Tests: Reasonable rigor must be applied to framework testing.
-Some of those tests might wander into the strange territory of perfoamance testing/benchmarking, but do so out of necessity.
+Some of those tests might wander into the strange territory of performance testing/benchmarking, but do so out of necessity.
 Verifying functionality of units (transports, policies, etc.) is not enough.
 We must have confidence the framework can handle--for example--transmitting 1000 messages in less than x milliseconds.
 * Code review: For now, contributions must be reviewed by the repo owner before rolling into the main branch.
 Please contact me if you want to contribute.
 * All code in this repo must be compliant with the SOLID design principles.